makersacademy/airport_challenge/airport_notes.md

 - planes that are landed cannot land again and must be in an airport
 - etc

-Use a test stub for testing the random weather
+Use a test stub for testing the random weather - DONE

-keep a seperate file for each class, module, test suite
+keep a seperate file for each class, module, test suite - DONE

 Code Review